syntelos/jauk/README.txt

     A convenient abstraction over File and Resource sources for Scanner.

+  Re

+    A regular expression automaton using the Automaton package.

 Raison d'etre

   For the application of trivial automata in an enclosing scope that